 This is why Utahns water streets, sidewalks and driveways and water while it’s raining.
 This regressive tax policy encourages government institutions to waste water, which is not conservative.

-Worse yet, this high water waste is the justification used by government water salesmen to spend billions of taxpayer dollars on unnecessary water projects.
-These salesmen ignore inexpensive alternatives to their pet porkbarrel projects using fear and sowing ignorance about our water supply.
+Worse yet, this high water waste is the justification used by government water project salesmen to spend billions of taxpayer dollars on unnecessary water projects.
+These water project salesmen ignore inexpensive alternatives to their pet porkbarrel projects using fear and sowing ignorance about our water supply.
 They claim that only by indebting ourselves with billions in new spending can we ensure we have enough water for the future.
 This is not conservative.

-These government water salesmen spend tax money on lobbyists who argue we must divert our last free-flowing rivers down sterile canals.
+These water project salesmen spend tax money on lobbyists who argue we must divert our last free-flowing rivers down sterile canals.
 What benefit is there to building water projects we don’t need?
 Is it simply to employ people for stimulus spending for the water development industry?
 That’s not conservative.

 The Utah Rivers Council believes that embracing the heart of conservatism – conservation – is the key to Utah’s future both for its people and its rivers.